MusicDin/kubitect/docs/examples/rook-cluster.md

     enabled: true
 ```

-By default, Rook resources are provisioned on all worker nodes (without any constraints).
+By default, Rook resources are provisioned on all worker nodes in the Kubernetes cluster, without any constraints.
-This behavior can be restricted with node selectors.
+However, this behavior can be restricted using node selectors, which are explained later in the guide.

 ??? abstract "Final cluster configuration <i class="click-tip"></i>"